Get 5% OFF + a Free Item for Life

 Craving steak?
 We don’t blame you.
 Every bite is filled with unmatched juiciness, tenderness, and flavor.

-A problem what arises when selecting meat is that you’re faced with so many different cuts of meat.
+A problem that often arises when selecting meat is that you’re faced with too many cuts of meat to choose from.
 There’s ribeye, filet mignon, T-bone, sirloin, beef tenderloin, and plenty more.
-How do you know which to choose?

 What Is a Skirt Steak?

 When you picture a steak, a skirt steak is probably not the image that comes to mind.
-This cut is long, thin, and oddly-shaped.
+This cut is long, thin, and oddly shaped.
 It has a well-defined grain structure with plenty of loosely packed, tough fibers.

 • Romanian tenderloin